nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 tags: ['web development', 'angular']
 keywords: ['angular', 'ngrx', 'store', 'redux', 'rxjs', 'observable']
 banner: './how-ngrx-works-banner.jpg'
-description: "Let's learn how NgRx works and where it stores data by creating a custom Redux implementation for Angular with a RxJS Behavior Subject."
+description: "Let's learn how NgRx works and where it stores data by creating a custom Redux implementation for Angular with an RxJS Behavior Subject."
 ---

 ```toc